-After initial consideration by the Trust Board the Chief Executive entered into a dialogue with GBOTA and Council to seek views and fine tune the plans.
+After initial consideration by the Trust Board, the Chief Executive entered into a dialogue with GBOTA and Council to seek views and fine tune the plans.
 Tract was then engaged to provide detailed cost estimates.
 Initial costs were prohibitively high leading to further changes to the scope of works.
 Council considered a request from the Trust to contribute to costs but declined.
-The Trust has currently resolved to proceed with the demolition works and surface works in the ledger area at its own expense.
-The work will include installation of palisade fencing and landscaping.
-Costs are projected at \$800,000.
-Commencement is deferred pending finalisation and consent for a lease arrangement with GRNSW and also whilst the current Special Commission of Inquiry into Greyhound Racing is underway.
-Both of these matters may impact on the Trust's prioritisation of expenditure on the Reserve.
+The area in question is now to be impacted by a proposed installation of a temporary primary school for a 3-year period.
+The construction of the temporary school by the Department of Education includes the demolition of the redundant buildings in the area, including the caretakers building.
+Details are being finalised.